murundb/murundb.github.io/docs/kinematics/jacobians_of_rotations_and_poses/bch_and_perturbed_rotations.md

     \right) \hat{\mathbf{e}} \hat{\mathbf{e}}^T - \frac{\theta}{2} \left[ \hat{\mathbf{e}} \right]_\times,
     $$

+    when $\theta$ is not zero.
 The right Jacobian can be computed from the left as:

     $$
     \begin{align}